 Cytogenetic Analysis.
-Fluorescence in situ hybridization (FISH) is a type of laboratory test that uses special dyes to mark specific abnormal chromosomes in cells.
-Chromosomal abnormalities play a crucial role in identifying malignancies and determining the risk of relapse.
+Fluorescence in situ hybridization (FISH) is a type of laboratory test that uses special dyes to identify mutations of specific chromosomes in cells.
+Chromosomal abnormalities play a crucial role in identifying cancerous cells and determining the risk of relapse.
 Approximately 40 percent of myeloma cases are characterized by the presence of trisomies (three copies of a chromosome) in the malignant plasma cells, while in most of the rest there is a translocation involving chromosome 14 (the site of a gene for the immunoglobulin heavy chain).
-A small number of patients have both trisomies and IgH translocations.
+A translocation is when part of one chromosome breaks off and switches places with part of another chromosome.
+A small number of patients have both trisomies and IqH translocations.
+While these common mutations can be found in myeloma, they often differ between patients, making myeloma a heterogenous disease (a medical condition with several root causes).

-Table 2, on page 12, shows the most common cytogenetic abnormalities in myeloma.
+Table 2, on page 13, shows the most common cytogenetic abnormalities in myeloma.
 These abnormalities can indicate how rapidly the disease may progress and predict the chances of a long-lasting response to certain therapies.
 For instance, myeloma patients with trisomies may benefit from drug combinations that include immunomodulator drugs (IMiDs), while those with an IgH translocation may have better responses to treatment with proteasome inhibitors (PIs).
-These cytogenetic findings are used to classify myeloma as "high risk" or "standard risk."
+These cytogenetic findings are used to classify myeloma as either "high risk" or "standard risk."
+The presence of any two high-risk cytogenetic abnormalities is considered "double-hit myeloma."
+When any three high-risk abnormalities are present, this is known as "triple-hit myeloma."
+The more highrisk features present, the more likely the disease is to relapse or fail to respond to treatment.
+Discuss with your healthcare team whether participating in a clinical trial is an appropriate option for you.

 Next-Generation Sequencing (NGS).
-This is a broad term encompassing a number of modern technologies that increase the speed and reduce the cost of DNA (deoxyribonucleic acid) sequencing.
-With NGS, researchers are able to sequence DNA and RNA (ribonucleic acid) much more quickly and cost effectively than they could with older technologies.
+This is a broad term encompassing a number of modern technologies that increase the speed and reduce the cost of DNA (deoxyribonucleic acid) sequencing to look for mutations.
+With NGS, researchers can sequence DNA and RNA (ribonucleic acid) much more quickly and cost effectively than they could with older technologies.
 It identifies mutations present in the genes of the myeloma cells.
-Since the expression levels of these genes and also how mutations in them, if present, influence the behavior of the myeloma cells, these techniques may be helpful in better predicting treatment outcomes and developing new and improved targeted therapies.
-This is currently being done on a research basis but may soon be used in routine clinical practice.
+Since the expression levels of these genes and how mutations in them, if present, influence the behavior of the myeloma cells, these techniques may be helpful in better predicting treatment outcomes and developing new and improved targeted therapies.
+Next-generation sequencing is being done now on a research basis but may soon be used in routine clinical practice.
+Note that both flow cytometry (described on page 11) and NGS can be used for another purpose (to look for signs and/or symptoms of residual disease after treatment, for example).